top of page

 3. Travel Warnings

-Travel warnings and alerts are advice that are issued by government bodies and is entirely up to individuals to heed or ignore it.
-If you choose to ignore it, you bear the risks and blame no one else if things do happen to you.
+Travel warnings / alerts are advices that are issued by government bodies and is up to individuals to heed or ignore it.
+If you choose to ignore it, you bear the risks and blame no one if things do happen to you.

 But, I was talking about omission.
 If a traveller knows that a travel warning has been issued for a particular place and chooses to go ahead, so be it.
 What is more worrying is that a majority of travellers do not know what are travel warnings and how they can affect their travels.